ifindev/kulineran-app/README.md

 # kulineran

-A minimalist and responsive food ordering application built using Vue and Bootstrap
+A minimalist and responsive food ordering application built using Vue and Bootstrap with a Fake JSON REST API.

 ![Preview Kulineran](./public/assets/img/kulineran-4.png)